amfairley/memorycards/README.md

 This fixed the issue: <br>
 ![fixed modal](/documentation/bug-5-solution.png)<br>

+**Bug 6:**
+The sequence length label and button overlap on smaller screens, this is why a media query is set for the strange value of 464 pixels, because this is the screen size at which overlapping occurs.
+This media query fixes the overlap issue.

 ### Known Bugs
+There are no known current bugs on the website.

 ### Mistakes
 - Git commit #100 did not start with a keyword before the description.
 Care will be taken to prevent this occuring in future.